 Maui residents had little warning before flames overtook town.
-At least 53 people died
+At least 55 people died.

 Those crews have about 13 fire engines and two ladder trucks, but they are all designed for on-road use.
 The department does not have any off-road vehicles, which would allow crews to attack brush fires thoroughly before they reach roads or populated areas, he said.

-That forces fire crews to wait for brush fires to reach an area where they can attack it with fire engines and other equipment, Lee said.
+That forces fire crews to wait for brush fires to reach an area where they can attack it with fire engines and other equipment, he said.
 The high winds caused by Hurricane Dora made that extremely difficult, he said.

-“You’re basically dealing with trying to fight a blowtorch,” Lee said.
+“You’re basically dealing with trying to fight a blowtorch,” he said.
 “You’ve got to be careful — you don’t want to get caught downwind from that, because you’re going to get run over in a wind-driven fire of that magnitude.”

 Maui Fire Department Chief Brad Ventura said the fire moved so quickly from brush to neighborhood that it was impossible to get communications to emergency management agencies responsible for getting warnings out.

-Mandatory evacuation orders were in place for Lahaina residents, Bissen noted, while tourists in hotels were told to shelter in place so that emergency vehicles could get into the area.
+Mandatory evacuation orders were in place for Lahaina residents, Mayor Richard Bissen noted, while tourists in hotels were told to shelter in place so that emergency vehicles could get into the area.

-The mayor said that downed power poles added to the chaos as people attempted to flee Lahaina by cutting off two important roads of town.
-Speaking at a Thursday afternoon press conference, he said that 29 poles fell with live wires still attached, cutting off the roads to Wailuku and the airport and leaving only the narrow highway toward Kahakuloa.

 Marlon Vasquez, a 31-year-old cook from Guatemala who came to the U.S. in January 2022, said that when he heard fire alarms, it was already too late to flee in his car.